-This healthy, 21 Day Fix approved sweet potato dish is sweetened only with cider and a small amount of maple syrup.
+This healthy, 21 Day Fix approved sweet potato and apple bake is sweetened only with cider and a small amount of maple syrup.
 Thanksgiving never had it so good.

 So can we talk about this glorious side dish of which Thanksgiving dreams are made?
 As my Canadian buddy, Amanda, over at Sagely Sweet recently said, “I feel like any American Thanksgiving dinner that doesn’t have some kind of sweet potato casserole would be like slapping the holiday in the face.”
 Truer words have never been written.
 Seriously, I just love her.
 And so, since your Turkey Day and mine MUST have sweet potatoes, I present to you, a simple, healthy and delicious sweet potato casserole in which no marshmallows have been harmed in the making of.